 - Function performance — From sales to R&D to shipping, there are a number of areas that can hurt your margins because of poor performance.
 By improving performance within each department of your organization, you can cut down on hidden costs and increase overall profitability.

 - Cost reductions — When customers make their annual plans, they may demand cost reductions from you in order to keep their business.
 As noted above, just because they are a current and potentially long-time customer, that doesn’t mean they’re a good customer.
 Investigate customer history before deciding whether a cost decrease is worth it.
 Sometimes losing a customer is necessary to improve margins

 - Tool investment — Though it may appear that you’re losing money when creating a tool to complete one of your customer’s orders, keep in mind that not only are you investing in process improvements, you’re also potentially eligible for the R&D Tax Credit.
 Therefore, you could be earning a tax credit to subsidize the tool build

 - Supply chain — Supply chain management in manufacturing is more difficult than ever given that products are becoming more complex and many are no longer built by brand owners.
-Continuing to optimize the link between engineering and production can lead to lower cost, higher quality, and reduced time-to-market.
+Continuing to optimize the link between engineering and production can lead to lower cost, higher quality, and reduced time-to-market

 Focus On What Matters